Dan Bongino: Secret Service and law enforcement career (1995–2011)

-Media
+Media career

-Bongino has been a radio host and commentator on local and national radio programs.
-He has been a guest host for both the Sean Hannity and Mark Levin radio shows and sometimes fills in on WMAL-FM talk radio in Washington, D.C. and WBAL in Baltimore.
+Bongino has been a radio host and commentator on both local and national programs.
+He has guest-hosted The Sean Hannity Show and The Mark Levin Show and has filled in on WMAL-FM in Washington, D.C., and WBAL in Baltimore.
 He was a paid contributor to NRATV until December 2018.

-He has frequently appeared on Fox News' opinion programming and on the conspiracy theory website InfoWars.
-He guest hosted Hannity's Fox News show in December 2018.
+He also guest-hosted Hannity on Fox News in December 2018.

-Bongino is a proponent of Spygate, a conspiracy theory alleging illegal spying on Donald Trump's 2016 campaign was perpetrated by Barack Obama's administration, and published a book on the subject titled Spygate: The Attempted Sabotage of Donald J. Trump.

-In December 2019, Bongino launched the website Bongino Report as an alternative to the conservative Drudge Report website.
-Prior to the site's launch, he criticized Drudge Report founder Matt Drudge for having "abandoned" Trump supporters.
+In December 2019, Bongino launched the Bongino Report as an alternative to the Drudge Report.
+He criticized the Drudge Report's founder, Matt Drudge, for allegedly shifting away from supporting Donald Trump.

-Politico reported in October 2020 that Bongino's posts on Facebook were routinely among the most shared on the platform.
+In October 2020 Politico reported that Bongino's posts on Facebook were routinely among the most shared on the platform.

-In November 2020, The New York Times listed Dan Bongino in its top 5 election "misinformation superspreaders".

-In the wake of the Capitol riots, Bongino's Twitter account was temporarily shut down on January 7, 2021, for violating Twitter's Civic Integrity policy.
+Following the January 6 United States Capitol attack, Bongino's Twitter account was temporarily suspended on January 7 for violating the platform's civic integrity policy.
+On his podcast, he argued that political violence had been normalized by leftist movements and accused liberal media outlets of hypocrisy in their coverage of protests.

-In March 2021, Cumulus Media signed Bongino to replace The Rush Limbaugh Show on its talk radio stations.
-Cumulus already carried Bongino's existing one-hour podcast.
-In May, Fox News announced it had signed Bongino to host a new weekend program, Unfiltered With Dan Bongino, starting on June 5.
-Between July and August 2021, Bongino hosted Canceled in the USA, a five-part series on cancel culture for Fox Nation, featuring interviews with people who have been "canceled" due to their opinions or beliefs.
-Bongino's show draws an estimated 8.5 million listeners according to October 2021 estimates from Talkers Magazine, a talk radio trade magazine; among the numerous shows competing to succeed Limbaugh, it ranked second, behind Premiere Networks' designated successor to Limbaugh, The Clay Travis and Buck Sexton Show.
+In March 2021, Cumulus Media signed Bongino to replace The Rush Limbaugh Show on its talk radio stations while continuing to carry his one-hour podcast.
+In May of that year, Fox News announced he would host Unfiltered with Dan Bongino, which premiered on June 5.
+Between July and August 2021, he hosted Canceled in the USA, a five-part Fox Nation series on cancel culture.
+Talkers Magazine estimated his radio show had 8.5 million listeners as of October 2021, ranking second among programs competing to succeed Limbaugh.

-In January 2022, Bongino was permanently banned from YouTube for using his main account in an attempt to circumvent a temporary suspension imposed on his secondary account after he had posted a video questioning the efficacy of masks against COVID-19.
+In January 2022, YouTube permanently banned Bongino for attempting to circumvent a temporary suspension related to a video questioning the efficacy of masks during the COVID-19 pandemic.
+Prior to the ban, he had already moved his podcast to Rumble.

-On December 11, 2022, Bongino announced plans to end of his Cumulus radio show at the end of his contract 18 months in the future.
+On December 11, 2022, Bongino announced plans to end his Cumulus radio show at the conclusion of his contract.
+Cumulus began phasing his show out of its stations' lineups in June 2023.
+However, in December 2023, he reversed course, securing a multi-year contract extension with Westwood One.
+Upon Bongino's acceptance of his FBI position in 2025, Westwood One replaced Bongino with Vince Coglianese, a personality based at WMAL-FM.

+On April 20, 2023, Bongino announced his departure from Fox News, citing failed contract negotiations.